Robust Signal Recovery in Hadamard Spaces: Simulations

-Measuring the distance from $S_{n}, H_{n}$ and $M_{n}$ to $A$ in spectral norm (Figure \ref{fig:diag-norm}) rather than $d_{p}$ reveals some interesting phenomena.
+Measuring the distance from $S_{n}, H_{n}$, and $M_{n}$ to $A$ in spectral norm (Figure \ref{fig:diag-norm}) rather than $d_{p}$ reveals some interesting phenomena.
 All estimators seem to be more sensitive to noise when measuring the distance in spectral norm.
-Our estimator $M_{n}$ outperformes $S_{n}$ and $H_{n}$ once a certain degree of the data is contaminated, which is unexpected, since we randomly throw away information.
-At about 5\% contamination, none of the above estimtors is able to recover the signal asymptotically.
-This has practical relevance, since many real-world datasets contain more than 5\% of contaminated data.
+Our estimator $M_{n}$ outperforms $S_{n}$ and $H_{n}$, once a certain degree of the data is contaminated, which is unexpected since we randomly throw away information.
+At about 5\% contamination, none of the above estimators can recover the signal asymptotically.
+This has practical relevance since many real-world datasets contain more than 5\% of contaminated data.

 As a second example, we consider \textit{open books} (cf. \cite{hotz-sticky}).
 Intuitively speaking, open books are half-spaces glued together at a common \textit{spine}.
-Formally, let $d$ be an integer and set
+Formally, let $d$ be an integer, and set

 $H_{+}^{d}$ can be thought of as a subset of $\mathbb{R}^{d+1}$ with boundary $\mathbb{R}^{d}$ (which is identified with $\{0\}\times \mathbb{R}^{d}$) and interior $(0,\infty) \times \mathbb{R}^{d}$.
 As such, $H_{+}^{d}$ inherits a subspace topology from $\mathbb{R}^{d+1}$.
 The open book $B_{k}^{d}$ with $k$ sheets of dimension $d+1$ is the disjoint union of $k$ copies of $H_{+}^{d}$ modulo identification of their boundaries, i.e., $B_{k}^{d} = (H_{+}\times \{1,\dots,k\})\,\big/\mkern-4.5mu\sim$, where $((t,x),j) \sim ((s,y),k)$ if and only if $t = s = 0$ and $x=y$.